 Hello everyone, I am here with another article!
 But this time I am not taking you to a camp.
 Instead, we are on a little bit more international route.
-What is more, we are doing this by living on the money that you spend during 2 days of weekend for a month.
+What is more, we are doing this by living on the money that you spend for 2 days of the weekend for a month.
 If you’ve started wondering who this person is, let me introduce you Traveller Kutluhan Özdemir, who starts traveling with the motto “Traveling the world for $140 a month.”
 I’ve met Kutluhan Özdemir when he has already been traveling for 6 months.
 If I remember it right, it must have been almost 2 years since he started doing this.
 Then I realized that we have been chatting online since I first followed him.
 I told him about this blog that I created.
 There are many websites posting articles about him.
 “I also wanna do it”, I told him and here is our tiny little interview.
 Hope you like it!

-Among all travelers, I am especially interested in the ones that travel with little amount of money.
+Among all travelers, I am especially interested in the ones that travel with a little amount of money.
 The ones who only visit the luxurious or touristic places with their huge amounts of money are not travelers for me, they are only rich.
-But the ones traveling to the places that they dont know with a plan, little money, and one-way ticket, like Kutluhan Özdemir, are the real travelers!
+But the ones traveling to the places that they don’t know with a plan, little money, and one-way ticket, like Kutluhan Özdemir, are the real travelers!
 Like most travelers, Kutluhan started his journey with places in South America which has no visa requirement.
 Like all other travelers, Kutluhan Özdemir said no to the system and urban life and started his journey.

 Let’s begin with the questions!